SCB Job Board

 Monthly field expeditions will consist of 4 days prep work and altitude acclimatization in Cusco, Peru (also possible to visit Machu Picchu and nearby attractions during acclimatization); 2 days travel through some of the most beautiful landscapes in the world into the field site; 10-12 days at the field site.
-The dates for which we are currently soliciting volunteers will be the expeditions 22 March - 3 April and 22 April - 4 May.
+The dates for which we are currently soliciting volunteers will be the expeditions 22 April - 4 May 2014, 22 May - 4 June 2014, and 22 June - 4 July 2014 .
 However, additional expeditions will be available in the following months, so please inquire if interested.

 Non-Peruvian volunteers will need to cover their own costs while working on the project: air/ground travel to Cusco, Peru; living costs in Cusco, Peru, for at least 4 days prior to departure to the field.
 In addition, students/recent graduates will pay a subsidized portion of the cost of their ground transportation to/from Cusco to the dropoff point, pack-horse team and drivers, food.
 This is a significant financial commitment, but for current undergraduates looking for a research internship and recent graduates looking forward to graduate school, the skills you learn will benefit your future career, and at the end of your time you’ll take skills and incredibly valuable experience with you to profit from them elsewhere.
-Exceptional volunteers who are interested in continuing on to graduate school may also be invited to contribute as authors on a paper resulting from the work.
 Equipment required during the expedition can be provided.

 Applicants must be at least 20 years old, have travel insurance, have a strong interest in biology, conservation, and/or environmental science, be physically fit, and be able to work well with others under difficult conditions.
 A good sense of humor is also required.
 Mountain and winter camping experience are recommended.
 Volunteers with backcountry experience are preferred.
 Knowledge of Spanish is recommended but not required.